theos/theos.dev/docs/Variables.md

     - Useful if generating temporary content used later in compilation or as part of the staged result
   - Applies to tools, tweaks, xcodeprojs, bundles, and libraries

-- XXX_FILES (str)
-  - Files to compile
-  - Space-separated list or any other standard GNU Make convention

 - XXX_CFLAGS (str)
   - Flags to pass to compiler
   - Space-separated list